mriphysics/Rootflip-AlignEcho/README.md

 In this work we've made two contributions:
 * Solving the Bloch equations, we've simulated these spin-echoes for a range of Multi-band factors to see what disparities in T-xy and T-arrival we can expect.
 * Provide a modified root-flipped technique which inherently aligns all the echoes.
-This means that spin-echoes reach their peak almost simultaneously (thus having minimal T2-star disparity), and spend almost equal time being transeverse (thus having negligible difference in their T2 weighting).
+This means that spin-echoes reach their peak almost simultaneously (thus having minimal T2-star disparity), and spend almost equal time being transverse (thus having negligible difference in their T2 weighting).

-Auerbach (MRM 2013) and Sharma (MRM 2016) already identified three excitation methods (Align-TE, Aligned-echo and minimum duration) which circumvent this issue in different way.
-Below is a comparison, showing that only the inherently aligned method fully aligns the echoes:
+Auerbach (MRM 2013) and Sharma (MRM 2016) already identified three excitation methods (Align-TE, Aligned-echo and minimum duration) which circumvent this issue in different ways.
+Below is a comparison, showing that only the "align-all" method fully aligns the echoes:

 <img src="bin/Fig3.png" alt="Fig3" width="100%">